Azure/azure-cosmosdb-node/README.md

 # 🚨🚨🚨 This package has been deprecated.
-Please upgrade to (https://www.npmjs.com/package/@azure/cosmos) and report any issues in the [Azure js SDK repo](https://github.com/Azure/azure-sdk-for-js). 🚨🚨🚨
+Please upgrade to (https://www.npmjs.com/package/@azure/cosmos) and report any issues in the [Azure JS SDK repo](https://github.com/Azure/azure-sdk-for-js). 🚨🚨🚨

 # Microsoft Azure Cosmos DB Node.js SDK v1